 It is an opportunistic feeder and can be seen hovering or hovering low over fields while looking for small mammals, like voles and mice, to eat.
 In addition to eating small mammals, this hawk will eat other small animals such as birds, snakes, and amphibians.

-This hawk is often seen perching on telephone wires or on fences.
-The Rough-Legged Hawk is an important member of Michigan’s bird population and can help to keep the population of small mammals in check.
+This hawk is often seen perching on telephone wires or fences.
+The Rough-Legged Hawk is an important member of Michigan’s bird population and can help control the population of small mammals.

 5. Swainson’s Hawk